-For reservations visit www.sunrisereservations.com and search on Dixon Lake.
+For reservations visit www.sunrisereservations.com and enter Dixon Lake in the search field.
 All of the information you need to book your stay is available on this site.
 You can also call the Dixon Lake Reservation Line at (760) 839-4045 Monday through Friday, 7:00 a.m. to 4:00 p.m.
 Our friendly staff will be glad to help you with your reservations.

 Wood fires are never allowed (this includes pressed logs) anywhere in the park.
 Campsite barbecues are designed for charcoal only, and the use of wood or wood products in the barbecues may result in the loss of camping privileges.